VISITING ICELAND IN MARCH

-The beautiful Northern Lights (or Aurora Borealis) can very often been seen right from down town Reykjavik.
-However, you might want to look into joining a Northern Lights tour to maximise your chances while visiting Iceland during winter.
+The beautiful Northern Lights (or Aurora Borealis) can very be seen right from down town Reykjavik.

 March is still a relatively dark month – and weather tends to be even better than the months before – so it is considered a brilliant time to visit Iceland if you want to experience the Northern Lights.